TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

   Instead, solutions must be found at all points *simultaneously*.

-Since both diffusion and advection equations are typically time dependent, the associated numerical approach is therefore time marching: the numerical solution is determined at any time through a sequence of time steps (see Chapter {ref}`numerical_modelling`).
+Since both diffusion and advection equations are typically time dependent, the associated numerical approach is therefore time marching: the numerical solution is determined at any time through a sequence of time steps (see Chapter {ref}`numerical_modelling` on time integration).
 On the other hand, the solution method for the Laplace or Poisson equation is typically **iterative** of nature: the solution in each point in the domain is **updated** a number of times by taking into account the surrounding points until an acceptable error tolerance is reached.
-There are special cases that do not require iterative methods but can be solved directly
+There are special cases that do not require iterative methods but can be solved directly.
-(see Chapter {ref}`finite_element_method`).
+(Examples can be found in Chapter {ref}`finite_element_method`.)

-It is not possible to give a meaningful classification for PDEs in more than two independent variables.
+It is not always possible to give a meaningful classification for PDEs in more than two independent variables.
-However, there are natural extensions for the three prototype equations such as
+Nevertheless, there are natural extensions for the three prototype equations such as

 3D Laplace equation: